Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 Sometimes we feel pain while doing a certain activity - should you still use cold?
 Too much cold therapy can reduce your ability to heal correctly, because cold is a short term pain reliever not a deep tissue healer.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold therapy, cellular break-down and tissue damage continue as cells don't get the oxygen they need to survive.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begins to break-down.
+Without cold therapy, tissue damage and break-down continue as they cannot get the oxygen they need to survive.
 By limiting the amount of damage done to your shoulder, you also limit the amount of healing that needs to occur.
 This is an important step to heal rotator cuff injuries faster and with less pain!

-How Do You Use a T•Shellz Wrap (Heat) to Heal a Rotator Cuff?
+How Do You Use a Shoulder TShellz Wrap® (Heat)

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your shoulder).
-Warming up your tissue is a natural way to encourage healing of your deep tissue.
-Increasing the temperature of your deep tissue will result in increased blood flow circulation.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured shoulder to help with healing.
+Warming up your tissue is a natural way to encourage blood flow to soft tissue.
+Increasing the temperature of soft tissue will result in increased blood flow circulation.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to your injured shoulder to help with healing.

 When heat is applied to the rotator cuff, your veins will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
-This in turn relaxes your shoulder, making the tissue more flexible and elastic.
-This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for healing.
-Your body will begin to heal itself after its' injured.
-Increasing your blood flow with heat will actually speed up this natural process.
+This in turn relaxes the area, making the tissue more flexible and elastic.
+This is why heat is used on older (chronic) injuries, to loosen soft tissue and bring in the blood flow needed for healing.
+Your body will begin to heal itself after it is injured - increasing your blood flow with heat will actually help accelerate this natural process.

 Doctors usually call this process 'Vasodilation'.